by Nebula Haze

 Maintenance Cost: $50/month

-Don't be fooled just because it's easy.
+Don’t be fooled just because it’s easy.
 Even though I was a complete beginner when I started, I ended up getting 6.2 ounces of dried buds off my very first cannabis plant from my very first grow, which I grew using this system!
-(Pics below)
+(Pics below).
+That is an unusually lot of cannabis for a CFL grow, and took using a LOT of bulbs, but if you read through this whole tutorial you’ll learn step-by-step how you can do it, too.

 It helps to use a high-yielding strain (Northern Lights is great because it’s high-yielding, tends to grows short, and is low odor).